-These homemade granola bars are the perfect snack for you and your kids.
+These peanut butter granola bars are the perfect snack for you and your kids.
 They are great for keeping in your freezer for when you want a quick snack or something to add to your kids lunchbox to take to school.

 What do I need to make homemade granola bars?